Working Principle of Synchronous Motor

 However, precise speed control is achieved by adjusting the frequency of AC supply.
 By increasing or decreasing, the frequency of supply the motor speed can be adjusted to meet the requirements of specific applications.

-Unlike other AC motors, which can start and operate without any external source, synchronous motors require an external source for initial rotation to synchronize with the magnetic field produced by the stator.
-Once synchronous motors are synchronized, they operate efficiently.
+Unlike other AC motors, which can start and operate without any external source, synchronous motors require an external source for initial rotation to synchronise with the magnetic field produced by the stator.
+Once synchronous motors are synchronised, they operate efficiently.

 However synchronous motors are not self-starting.
-Unlike other AC motors, which can start and operate without any external source, synchronous motors require an external source for initial rotation to synchronize with the magnetic field produced by the stator.
-Once synchronous motors are synchronized, they operate efficiently.
+Unlike other AC motors, which can start and operate without any external source, synchronous motors require an external source for initial rotation to synchronise with the magnetic field produced by the stator.
+Once synchronous motors are synchronised, they operate efficiently.

 A synchronous motor is an electric motor that operates at a constant speed with the frequency of AC supply irrespective of change in load, which makes it ideal for various applications.